A struggle for democracy!

 Predictability can never be an evolutionarily stable strategy.
 Instead, animals need to balance the effectiveness and efficiency of

 their behaviours with just enough variability to spare them from being predictable.
-Behavioural variability is a highly adaptive
+Behavioural variability is a highly adaptive trait,

-implementation, we would not exist.
+we would not exist.

-As was the case in much of neuroscience history, be it ion channels, genes involved in learning and memory, electrical
+As was the case in much of neuroscience history, be it ion channels, genes involved in learning and memory, electrical synapses

-Essentially, the existence of neural circuits implementing a materialist model of free will ‘would mean that you can know
+Essentially, the existence of neural circuits implementing a materialist model of free will ‘would mean that you can know everything

-evasion contests, competition and problem-solving.
+contests, competition and problem-solving.
 The concept that we can decide to behave differently even under identical

 circumstances underlies not only our justice systems but also electoral systems, educational systems, parenting and basically all